ProjecRz/HubRz/Docs.md

 1. Sign In / Log In to These [supported services](https://github.com/ProjecRz/HubRz/blob/v1/Docs.md#supported))

-2. Go to Tools > Api / Developers Api.
+2. Go to Tools / Developers Api > Api / Developers Api.

 3. Retrieve the key URL excluding the "&url=yourdestinationlink.com&alias=CustomAlias" and any additional parameters after the key.